messi655/messagesQueueWebsocket/README.md

     - Consumer will be hosting on Tomcat 7.0.72 and expose port 8080 with http protocol

-    - websocket will hosting on nginx and expose port 80 with https protocol
+    - websocket will hosting on nginx and expose port 80 with http protocol

 ########### System information